**Above video is out of date but still has some great stuff in it**

 Players will start the season with a 0 SPP total regardless, however their cumulative SPP will be tracked by the Players Union.
 This total is added to the earned SPP during a season and any signing bonus SPP at the end of the season to determine the players total SPP.

-For a trade to be granted in a given week, it must be accepted TROUGH A PLAYERS UNION AGENT no later than 24 hours before the trade is to take place.
-This gives all teams 24 hours to review the trade before the next play week begins.
-Any trades that are submitted within 24 hours of a new play week (for example, on a Sunday afternoon with less than 24 hours until the next week starts) will be voided and will have to be re-submitted.
-Players who have already played on a given week cannot be traded until the following week.
+For a trade to be granted it must be accepted TROUGH A PLAYERS UNION AGENT no later than 24 hours before the trade is to take place.
+This gives all teams 24 hours to review the trade (any trades agreed upon before registration week is finished will be posted after).

 Once accepted through a Player Union Agent, a trade cannot be withdrawn by one party for any reason.
 The only way a trade can be voided is if it is withdrawn by both parties before the trade is granted.

 During the 24 hour trade acceptance period, all owners (except those involved in the trade) will be given the opportunity to veto the trade.
-However, those owners who choose to veto the trade must make a valid case to the commissioner for why the trade should not be granted.
+However, those owners who choose to veto the trade must make a valid case to the commissioner for why the trade should not be granted via (DM).

 There are only 2 valid reasons which a trade can be vetoed: